parowdude/poker/README.md

 ```

 ## 🎲 Running the Game
 The game comes with both a back-end API and a front-end Vue.js interface.
-You can run both simultaneously with Concurrently.\
+You can run both simultaneously with Concurrently.

 ### Development Mode
 To run both the backend and the frontend:

-bash
-Copy code
 `npm run dev`\
 Backend runs on http://localhost:3000.\
 Frontend runs on http://localhost:8080.\